exoplanet-dev/pymc-ext/README.md

 This library include various experimental or otherwise special purpose extras for use with PyMC3 that have been extracted from the [exoplanet](https://docs.exoplanet.codes) project.
 The most widely useful component is probably the custom tuning functions for the PyMC3 NUTS sampler that is [described below](#NUTS-tuning), but it also includes some helper functions for [non-linear optimization](#Optimization) and [some custom distributions](#Distributions).

-You'll find the usage instructions below and automatically generated tutorial notebooks on the [`tutorials` branch on GitHub](https://github.com/exoplanet-dev/pymc3-ext/tree/tutorials).
+You'll find the usage instructions below and automatically generated tutorial notebooks on the [`notebooks` branch on GitHub](https://github.com/exoplanet-dev/pymc3-ext/tree/notebooks).

 ## Installation